Our services will support children, young people and families in Medway to

 Medway is an exciting place to work and will offer you a range of challenges and experiences, which will develop your career.
 We know that good support, training and development opportunities, along with manageable workloads are what motivates practitioners.

-If you want to make a positive difference to children and families, please come and be part of our team.
-Together, we can help to deliver the Council priority of ‘Supporting Medway’s people to realise their potential’.
+If you want to make a positive difference to children and families, we would love to hear from you.